-What is the minimum FHA loan down payment?
+How much is an FHA loan down payment?

-The minimum FHA loan down payment is either 3.5 percent or 10 percent, depending on your credit score.
+The minimum FHA loan down payment is either 3.5 percent or 10 percent of the home’s purchase price, depending on your credit score.
 For anyone with a credit score of 580 or higher, 3.5 percent is the minimum required for a down payment.
 Anyone with a credit score of 500 to 579 will have to have 10 percent for a down payment.

 “Many borrowers select an FHA loan because they are easier to qualify for, allowing for a lower credit score and some credit history blemishes,” Boies says.

-FHA loans are often a good fit for first-time homebuyers because down payments are lower, as are minimum credit scores, helping borrowers buy a home sooner.
-While the mortgages are insured by the federal government, the loans are obtained through mortgage lenders who are approved by the FHA.
+FHA loans are often a good fit for first-time homebuyers because down payments and minimum credit scores tend to be lower than those for conventional mortgages, helping borrowers buy a home sooner.

 “They tend to have interest rates that are competitive with loans that are out of reach for some borrowers,” Boies says.

-There are several rules that borrowers need to keep in mind.
+If you’re planning to take that route, there are several rules to keep in mind.
 Gifts can come from friends, family members, labor unions and employers, according to the U.S. Department of Housing and Urban Development (HUD).
 Even nonprofit organizations can provide money for a contribution toward a down payment.

 - Home builders